Part-time study in Theology and Religion

 Non-resident part-time studies

 It is also possible to pursue a research degree on a non-resident part-time basis.
 International students may find this particularly appealing.
-These students are required (as a minimum) to hold four face-to-face meetings per year with their main supervisor, which can normally be managed within two visits to Durham per year.
-Otherwise they can maintain contact with their supervisory team by email, videoconferencing or telephone contact.
+These students are required (as a minimum) to hold four in-person supervisions per year with their primary supervisor, which can be conducted face-to-face, by videoconferencing or by telephone.
+The pattern of supervision in each case will be agreed between students and supervisors.
 Applicants who wish to pursue non-resident part-time studies should be aware that this is a particularly challenging mode of study.
 The Department has a good deal of experience in supervising students in this mode, but we will only accept applicants to it when we are persuaded that they have the necessary skills and experience to succeed in it.

 Part-time postgraduates and the University community